wso2-attic/product-ds/modules/distribution/README.txt

       This document.

     - INSTALL.txt
-      This document contains information on installing WSO2 Application Server.
+      This document contains information on installing WSO2 Dashboard Server.

     - release-notes.html
-      Release information for WSO2 Application Server ${appserver.version}
+      Release information for WSO2 Dashboard Server ${product.version}

-Secure sensitive information in carbon configuration files
+Secure Sensitive Information in Carbon Configuration Files
 ----------------------------------------------------------

 There are sensitive information such as passwords in the carbon configuration.
 You can secure them by using secure vault.
 Please go through following steps to secure them with default mode.

 1. Configure secure vault with default configurations by running ciphertool script from bin directory.

     > ciphertool.sh -Dconfigure   (in UNIX)

    This script would do following configurations that you need to do by manually

-(i) Replaces sensitive elements in configuration files,  that have been defined in
-		 cipher-tool.properties, with alias token values.
+      (i) Replaces sensitive elements in configuration files,  that have been defined in cipher-tool.properties, with alias token values.
      (ii) Encrypts plain text password which is defined in cipher-text.properties file.
     (iii) Updates secret-conf.properties file with default keystore and callback class.

-cipher-tool.properties, cipher-text.properties and secret-conf.properties files
+   cipher-tool.properties, cipher-text.properties and secret-conf.properties
-			can be found at repository/conf/security directory.
+   files can be found at repository/conf/security directory.

 2. Start server by running wso2server script from bin directory

     > wso2server.sh   (in UNIX)

    By default mode, it would ask you to enter the master password (By default, master password is the password of carbon keystore and private key)

 3. Change any password by running ciphertool script from bin directory.

     > ciphertool -Dchange   (in UNIX)

 For more details see
 http://docs.wso2.org/wiki/display/Carbon410/WSO2+Carbon+Secure+Vault